-During the Reporting Year, the Company has not made any changes to its Articles of Association.
-An up to date version of the Articles of Association is also available on the Company's website and the Stock Exchange's website.
+During the Reporting Year, the Company has not made any changes to its Memorandum of Association and Articles of Association.
+An up to date version of the Memorandum of Association and Articles of Association are also available on the Company's website and the Stock Exchange's website.